UoM-NXCT/TAMS/client/widgets/README.md

 A dialogue is a type of widget.

 A dialogue window is a top-level window mostly used for short-term tasks and brief communications with the user.
 They may be modal (block input to other app windows).
-A dialogue is always a top-level widget, but if it has a parent, its default location is centred over the parent’s top-level widget (if it is not top-level itself).
-It will also share the parent’s taskbar entry.
+A dialogue is always a top-level widget, but if it has a parent, its default location is centred over the parent's top-level widget (if it is not top-level itself).
+It will also share the parent's taskbar entry.

 Custom dialogues are located in the `/dialogue` subdirectory.